lannguyen0910/food-recognition/README.md

   - <a href="http://www.ub.edu/cvub/mafood121/">MAFood-121</a>: consisting of 21,175 training image samples.
 The dishes are selected from the top 11 most popular cuisines in the world according to Google Trends statistics, these cuisines come from many countries around the world, especially Vietnam.
 For each type of cuisine, 11 typical traditional dishes are selected.
 The dataset has a total of 121 different types of dishes, each belonging to at least 1 of 10 food categories: Bread, Eggs, Fried, Meat, Noodles, Rice, Seafood, Soup, Dumplings, and Vegetables .
 85% of the images are used for training and the remaining 15% for evaluation.
   - <a href="https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/">Food-101</a>: includes 101 different types of dishes, with 101,000 sets of photos.
 For each dish, 250 images were used as test images and the remaining 750 images were used for training.
 The training images in this set still have a lot of noise, sometimes the colors are too sharp or some of the data samples are mislabeled, these noises are intentional by the author (mentioned in the study).

 We also perform the aggregation of the two data sets above into one.
 The new set includes <b>93,748 training images</b> and <b>26,825 evaluation images</b> with a total of <b>180 different dishes</b>.
-It can be seen that the number of dishes has increased significantly, if the model detects a dish labeled "Other Food", the classification model will be applied to this dish and classified again.
+It can be seen that the number of dishes has increased significantly, if the model detects a dish labeled "Other Foods", the classification model will be applied to this dish and classified again.
 </details>

 ## 🌟 **YOLOv5 models**